Minnesota Residents Call Police On Rowdy Drunk Birds

 Life lately in the tiny northern Minnesota town of Gilbert has resembled a scene out of an Alfred Hitchcock film.
 Birds, lots of birds, have been "flying into windows, cars and acting confused," according to the city police department, which has been fielding reports from anxious residents.

 But these birds aren't out for human blood.
-They've just had a few too many — a few too many overripe berries that is.
+They've just had a few too many — a few too many overripe berries, that is.

 "Certain berries we have in our area have fermented earlier than usual due to an early frost, which in turn has expedited the fermenting process," Gilbert Police Chief Ty Techar explained in a statement.
 "It appears that some birds are getting a little more 'tipsy' than normal."

-Note: A previous version of this story misspelled Audubon as Audobon.